africanvisionmalawi/avm-site/src/pages/about-us/index.md

 title: About Us
 description: About African Vision Malawi
 links:
-- linkText: We have around 30 staff in Malawi , supported by 100 volunteers from the community.
+- linkText: We have around 30 staff in Malawi, supported by 100 volunteers from the community.
 We have no paid staff in the UK but a core team of volunteers and trustees, some full-time, who support our operations.
   url: "./team/"